oneryalcin/html-snapshot/README.md

 # html-snapshot

-Capture ppt-canvas HTML slides as PNGs and (optionally) emit a structured layout report for automated checks.
+Capture any HTML page as a PNG and (optionally) emit a structured layout report for automated checks.

 ## Quick start (no install)